 The properties above shall not be owned by the state.

 Non Profit Organisations will receive a rebate determined annually during the budget review process.
+Which is currently a further 20% rebate.
 The following criteria and requirements will apply:

 Once off -